 When former U.S. president Donald Trump used an inverted red triangle in campaign ads on Facebook in 2020, it was immediately recognized as a symbol used by the Nazis to designate political prisoners and removed by the social media giant.

 Fanatical about the letter of the law and codification in general, the Nazis classified and documented virtually everything under their control.
 In fact, many of the detailed records on atrocities committed during the Holocaust were documented by the Nazis themselves.
+(These are 20 horrifying images of Auschwitz.)

 The massive population in concentration camps were sorted and labeled using a complex system of symbols as badges.
 These badges included numerous iterations of the double triangle, which always indicated Jews: The two triangles were laid over one another with the vertices pointing in opposite directions to form an ironic Star of David.
 (Jews were required to wear a yellow Star of David not just in camps but everywhere throughout most countries under German rule.)